-Base salary is used to provide a level of income certainty and for attraction and retention.
+Base salary reflects the scope and complexity of the role and is used to provide a level of income certainty and for attraction and retention.
 Annual increases to base salary are generally within the range applied to all employees of North West.
-Additional increases beyond this percentage may be made to reflect additional responsibilities, or to bring an executive's base salary within the median range of the comparator market compensation data.
+Additional increases beyond this percentage may be made to reflect additional responsibilities, or to bring an executive's base salary within a competitive range of the median of the comparator market compensation data.

-Consistent with North West's approach to salary increases described above, the following base salaries were approved by the Board in 2019 and became effective in May 2019.
+Consistent with North West's approach to salary increases described above, the following base salaries were approved by the Board in 2021 and became effective in May 2021.

-NEO 2019 Base Salary (\$) 2018 Base Salary (\$) Base Salary Increase (%) Edward Kennedy, President and Chief Executive Officer John King, Executive Vice President 847,700 827,000 2.5 and Chief Financial Officer 410,000 400,000 2.5 Dan McConnell, President, International Retail (1) Alex Yeo, President, Canadian 635,808 440,000 44.5 Retail (2) 400,000 350,000 14.3 Gary Merasty, Executive Vice President and Chief Development Officer (3) 435,600 425,000 2.5
+NEO 2021 Base Salary (\$) 2020 Base Salary (\$) Base Salary Increase (%) Dan McConnell, President and Chief Executive Officer (1) 700,000 658,788 6.3 John King, Executive Vice President and Chief Financial Officer 461,500 450,250 2.5 Jim Caldwell, President, Canadian Retail (2) 400,000 Kyle Hill, President, Alaska Commercial Company (3) 407,095 393,130 3.6 J. Kevin Proctor, President, Cost-U-Less and Riteway Foods (4) 407,095 Edward Kennedy, Former President and Chief Executive Officer (5) 890,600 868,900 2.5